May 2, 2018

 April 4 – Rally for Publicly Funded Elections

-At this point in the legislature, the 2014 public funding was killed.
-Our only hope in passing a public funding bill this session was to “revive” HB1481, which was the 2013 bill that was stalled in Conference and “carried” over to this legislative session.
+At this point in the legislative session, the 2014 public funding had been killed.
+Our only hope for a public funding bill this session was to “revive” HB1481, the 2013 bill that was stalled in Conference and “carried” over to this legislative session.
 The rally was aimed to show community support for this bill in hopes of persuading legislators to pass HB1481.
 This rally was co-sponsored by Voter Owned Hawaii, Babes Against Biotech, Faith Action for Community Equity (FACE), and Sierra Club Hawaii.
-Ben and Jerry’s Ice Cream co-founder Ben Cohen was the keynote speaker, and local award-winning singer and slack-key musician Makana also spoke at and sang at the rally.
+Ben & Jerry’s Ice Cream co-founder Ben Cohen was the keynote speaker, and local award-winning singer and slack-key musician Makana also spoke at and sang at the rally.

 April 8 – Advocacy 102: Conference Committee

-A workshop aimed to help attendees understand the role of Conference Committees in the legislative process, and how to understand Conference Committee rules.
-In a Q&A and roundtable format, we explored ways to have citizens continue to advocate on their issues despite having Conference work done “behind closed doors.”
+A workshop aimed at helping attendees understand the role of Conference Committees in the legislative process, and how to understand Conference Committee rules.
+In a Q&A and roundtable format, we explored ways citizens can continue to advocate on their issues as Conference work is done “behind closed doors.”
 This workshop was done in partnership with the Public Access Room, and featured guest Nikki Love, policy director of the Hawaii Alliance for Nonprofit Organizations.
 Click here to view the video of the workshop.

 March 29 – Civic*Celerator Pre-Demo Day

-Pre-Demo Day was geared to show the public a preview of the apps that volunteer teams who were participating in Civic*Celerator created.
-This was an opportunity for the audience to ask questions and provide feedback for teams to incorporate if they so chose.
+Pre-Demo Day was geared to provide a public preview of the apps created by volunteer teams participating in Civic*Celerator.
+This was an opportunity for the audience to ask questions and provide feedback for teams to incorporate.
 This was also an opportunity for teams to practice their presentation for Demo Day.